Conscious Integrity: What It Is, and How to Build It

 Action Step: If you notice you are out of integrity, do the following:

-- Acknowledge exactly where you fell out of integrity
+• Identify exactly where you fell out of integrity

-- Acknowledge. how it harmed you and any other people
+• Acknowledge how it harmed you and any other people

-- Apologize to anyone you harmed
+• Apologize to anyone you harmed

-- Contemplate why you fell out of integrity
+• Contemplate why you fell out of integrity

-- Brainstorm how you can do better next time
+• Brainstorm how you can do better next time

-4. Take on the “embrace imperfection” frame
+5. Take on the “embrace imperfection” frame

 While it’s important to try to stay on track, it’s equally (if not more!) important to be gentle with yourself.

-Similarly, sometimes doing the right thing will ask more of you than you can give.
-When I hear people say homophobic comments, I try to speak up.
+For example, when I hear people say homophobic comments, I try to speak up.
 I come across such comments more than I’d like because I play basketball and sometimes go to clubs, so I do encounter a fair amount of “Bro” energy.
 Sometimes I’m able to stand up and ask people to question their language; other times I can’t muster the courage in the moment.

 Action Step: If you act out of integrity, first practice self-compassion.
 Find a kind part of yourself that can truly say “it’s okay. we’re doing our best. everything is okay.”